-At some intersections, split signal phasing may exist.
-At such locations optional through/left or through/right lanes may be present.
-Any analysis done for these situations must reflect the true distribution of the approach traffic into these optional lanes.
-This type of operation is often more difficult to analyze and additional care should be taken to ensure correct results.
+At some intersections, split-phase signal timing phasing may be implemented.
+At such locations through/left or through/right lanes may be present.
+Traffic analysis performed for these situations must reflect the true distribution of the approach traffic into these lanes.